kiwi0fruit/ultimate-question/articles/dxb.md

 Some useful notes:

 * As noted by Karl Popper the theory of evolution is a theory of **gradual changes** that does not permit spontaneous appearance of monsters such as [Boltzmann brain](https://en.wikipedia.org/wiki/Boltzmann_brain).
-* The [Red Queen hypothesis](https://en.wikipedia.org/wiki/Red_Queen_hypothesis) can be useful to explain why complexity is increasing in Natural selection.
+* The [Red Queen hypothesis](https://en.wikipedia.org/wiki/Red_Queen_hypothesis) can be useful to explain why complexity is increasing in Natural selection: “Now, **here**, you see, it takes all the running you can do, to keep in the same place.”,
 * Natural selection postulates require “variation” that need random events.
 If we are to apply Occam's Razor then that random events just are and do not have a cause (the flip of a coin has a reason but whether it's heads or tails doesn't have a reason).
 Hence OEE models are [indeterministic](https://en.wikipedia.org/wiki/Indeterminism) by construction.
 * It can be helpful to think of the simplest OEE model on the base level as interacting [code-data-dual](https://en.wikipedia.org/wiki/Code_as_data) algorithms.
 This is in line with [Autoconstructive evolution](https://en.wikipedia.org/wiki/Autoconstructive_evolution).
 Code-data duality is needed for algorithms being able to modify each other or even themselves.
 * I guess that open-endedness may incorporate some weaker “future potency” form of Turing completeness (if to assume discrete ontology with finite space and countable-infinite time then algorithms can became arbitrary complex and access infinite memory only in infinity time limit).